Compounded Tirzepatide Online in 2026: The Complete Guide

 • You want a medication with the strongest published weight-loss data to date

-• You can pay $329 to $549 per month out of pocket (cash) or have insurance coverage for Mounjaro or Zepbound
+• You can pay $329 to $549 per month out of pocket for a cash-pay compounded program, or you have insurance coverage for an FDA-approved tirzepatide medication, which may be a better option to discuss with your physician

 • Tirzepatide may not be the right choice if: